 Low-Carb Grain-Free Breaded Pork Chops with Mustard Sauce

-Low-Carb Grain-Free Breaded Pork Chops with Mustard Sauce are also Keto, low-glycemic, gluten-free and South Beach Diet friendly and this is a delicious way to cook pork chops!
+Low-Carb Grain-Free Breaded Pork Chops with Mustard Sauce are a delicious way to cook pork chops!
 Use the Recipes-by-Diet-Type Index to find more recipes like this one.

 The almond meal used for the breading here adds a delicious layer of flavor, and also makes this recipe gluten-free as well as very low in carbs.
 I’d say this recipe is a winner in lots of ways!